 She’s probably had a lot of change in her life lately, and she’ll be stressed.
 That stress may show as lethargy, fear, or over-excitement.

-Trigger stacking is when a lot of minor stressors cause a dog to cross that red line, and become fearful or aggressive.
-Graphic courtesy of Woof Like to Meet.
+Trigger stacking is when a lot of minor stressors cause a dog to cross that red line treshold, and become fearful or aggressive (shout out to Woof Like to Meet. for inspiring our own trigger stacking diagram).

-You’ve picked out your new pal (whether found through Petfinder, a reputable breeder, or at a local animal shelter) and today is the big day - time to go home!
+You’ve picked out your new pal (whether found through a dog adoption website like Petfinder, a reputable breeder, or at a local animal shelter) and today is the big day – time to go home!

 Even more importantly, bring your other dog(s) with you.
 Introduce your dogs on leash in an open, outdoor area.
 This can help reduce the stress for your first dog, as he’ll already be familiar with your new dog before they enter “his” home.